What many new home stagers don’t realize is that the home stager is often hired before the Realtor for a given property.

 Home staging is a fairly intimate experience because you’re spending two, three or more hours in their house with them, going through all their stuff.
 You see everything.

-You see things nobody else in their family has ever seen because you’re opening all the cupboards, discussing how they’re going to function in the house when it’s on the market, what they should get rid of, and all of that stuff.
+You see things nobody else in their family has ever seen because you’re opening all the cupboards, discussing how they’re going to function in the house when it’s on the market, what they should get rid of, etc.

 What you’ll find is that, at the end of that two or three hours or working with the client through all of that stuff, there’s a real bond, trust and rapport that develop.
 A lot of those people will say to you: